 You forgot a couple of things, hijos de p*ta.

 ¡Hola!
 I'm Katie.
 Welcome to my expat journey from the suburbs of Philadelphia to Necochea, Argentina.
-My heart led me to a small, seaside city in the province of Buenos Aires, where I relocated five years ago to be with my better half.
+My heart led me to a small, seaside city in the province of Buenos Aires, where I relocated six years ago to be with my better half.
 Join me as I discover the joys, difficulties and frustrations of picking up and moving a world away.
 I'll also share my musings and reflections on Argentine culture, food and current events from the perspective of an extranjera.

 A message to the would-be burglars who tried to break into our garage this morning at 4:30 am: